glorialulu/TSNet/docs/usage.rst

 * Define valve closure rule

-* Run transient simulation
+* Run transient simulation and save results to .obj file

 * Plot simulation results

 .. literalinclude:: ../examples/Tnet1_valve_closure.py
-    :lines: 2-27
+    :lines: 2-42

-Additional examples are included in the tsnet documentation.
+Additional examples are included in the tsnet examples repository.

-Three EPANET INP files and example files are also included in the tsnet repository in the examples folder.
+Three EPANet INP files and example files are also included in the tsnet examples repository in the examples folder.
 Example networks range from a simple 8-node network to a 126-node network.